g-song-i/KrsieSource/README.md

 2. Check default token exists

 As far as we know, after a specific version of K8s, it does not make default token automatically.
-If you do not have default token, create it using install/default-token.yaml
+If you do not have default token, create it using install/default-token.yaml.

 3. Check K8s resources can be touched

 Check RBAC to be sure that you can access K8s resources including pods, nodes and krsie policies.
-If you can not, create RBAC using install/custom-role.yaml
+If you can not, create RBAC using install/custom-role.yaml.

+4. Check execution path

+Currently, we fix the execution and policies path from $GOPATH.
+If your code is not inside $GOPATH, it will not work properly.